 untreated cedar shavings, even if they could be readily obtained.

-The articles recommend avoiding all softwood shavings.
+The two following articles recommend avoiding all softwood shavings.
 This is an overreaction, in my opinion, though you might be cautious with how you use untreated cedar shavings.

 Doctoral student of Epidemiology Jeff Johnston wrote the article, "Respiratory toxicity of cedar and pine wood: A review of the biomedical literature from 1986 through 1995."